-A borrower who was originally granted a military service deferment for a limited amount of time (up to 3 years) may receive deferment benefits indefinitely.
+A borrower who was originally granted a military service deferment for a limited amount (up to 3 years) of time may receive deferment benefits indefinitely.
 A borrower who is eligible for a military service deferment will receive an additional 180-day deferment period after demobilization.
-A borrower now has the ability to have a representative request a deferment on his or herbehalf.
+A borrower now has the ability to have a representative request a deferment on their behalf.